defuncart/blog/_posts/tech/2018/2018-05-02-caoga-caoga-hits-1000-downloads.md

 - CaogaCaoga
 ---

-As of today, *Caoga caoga* has been 1000 downloads on iOS and Android!
+As of today, *Caoga caoga* has been downloaded over 1000 times on iOS and Android!
 Next milestone, 1000 downloads on Android!
 A huge thank you to everyone who has downloaded the game and began their journey learning the cúpla focal!